nandorojo/expo-next-react-navigation/README.md

 - `web`: Optional dictionary with added values for web, following the API from `next/router`'s `Router.push` [function](https://nextjs.org/docs#with-url-object-1).
   - `path`: (optional) Fulfills the same value as `pathname` from `next/router`, overriding the `routeName` field.
 If you set this to `/cars`, it will navigate to `/cars` instead of the `routeName` field.
 As a result, it will load the file located at `pages/cars.js`.
   - `as`: (optional) If set, the browser will show this value in the address bar.
 Useful if you want to show a pretty/custom URL in the address bar that doesn't match the actual path.
 Unlike the `path` field, this does not affect which route you actually go to.
+  - `shallow`: Update the path of the current page without rerunning getStaticProps, getServerSideProps or getInitialProps.
+Defaults to false

 **Example:** Navigate to a user